Scofield-Idehen/stacks.js/docs/how-to-guides/how-to-integrate-stacking.md

 The eligibility check assumes the user will be stacking the maximum balance available in the account.
 The eligibility check is a read-only function call to the PoX smart contract which does not require broadcasting a transaction
 :::

-If the user is eligible, the stacking action should be enabled on the UI.
+The stacking action should be enabled on the UI if the user is eligible.
 If not, the respective error message should be shown to the user.

 ## Step 5: Lock STX to stack